-PDC 2021 is the 2021 edition of the Process Discovery Contest.
+PDC2024 is the 2024 edition of the Process Discovery Contest.

-This test contains 480 event logs, for which a model needs to be discovered (training logs), and 96 event logs that need to be classified using the discovered models (test logs).
+The PDC 2024 test contains 288 event logs for which a model needs to be discovered (training logs), and 96 pairs of event logs that are used to evaluate the discovered models (test logs and base logs).

-The 96 test logs are all generated from the same configurable model, which was inspired by a model discovered from a real-life event log and has the following configurable options:
+The 96 pairs of test logs and base logs are all generated using the same configurable model, which has the following configurable options:

 - Long-term dependencies: yes/no